sdillon704/sdillon704.github.io/README.md

-# Welcome to Bridgerland Judo Club!
+# Welcome To The Bridgerland Judo Club!
 ![logo](./Assets/logo.png)

 ---